 Wrapping Up -

-In this article, we’ve covered actionable steps that can help you create your own healthcare marketing strategy in 2021.
+In this article, we’ve covered actionable steps that can help you create your own healthcare marketing strategy in 2022.
 Not just that but we have also covered the ethical issues that healthcare providers can get into so you can avoid them at all costs.
-Now, it’s time for you to pick up the mantle and put together a marketing strategy for your own healthcare services.
+Now, it’s time for you to pick up the mantle and put together a hospital marketing strategy for your own organization.

-And while you’re at it, we’ve made it easier than ever for you to create super effective videos to assist your marketing strategy for this year with 5000+ ready-to-use templates that you can get started with for free.
+Check out this blog for some quick tips to create a sound hospital marketing strategy that involves doctors and patients alike.
+And while you’re at it, we’ve also made it easier for you to weave super effective videos in your healthcare marketing strategy with 5000+ ready-to-use templates that you can get started with for free.

 If you have any questions or want to continue the conversation, hop over to the InVideo community and learn from 25K other marketers and video creators just like you!